Concrete Repair Guide: Prepping Commercial Surfaces & Mixes

 The #1 reason concrete repair work fails is poor preparation – literally and figuratively.

-Anyone can rent a shabby office, pick up a sharp instrument, and call themselves a dentist – that doesn’t mean they’ll do good work.
+Anyone can rent a shabby office, grab a sharp instrument, and call themselves a dentist – that doesn’t mean they’ll fix your smile or minimize your suffering.
 And it certainly doesn’t mean they should immediately blame the tool or environment when results are poor.

-It’s time to look at the effort before the work.
+It’s time for construction pros to place higher value on the work before the work.
 This commercial concrete repair guide is all about putting you in a position to succeed when it comes time to pump, pour, or trowel.

 You may already know how to repair concrete surfaces, but can you solve for efficiency and durability?
 Re-examine your process in these six areas before starting your next concrete surface restoration project: